-Sow orach seeds in the spring as early as the soil can be worked, two inches apart in rows that are 12-18 inches apart.
+Sow orach seeds in the spring as early as the soil can be worked, 2 inches (5 cm.) apart in rows that are 12 to 18 inches (31-46 cm.) apart.
 Thinly cover them with soil.
 Keep the germinating seeds moist.
-When the seedlings are 6 inches tall, thin the plants, spacing them 12-18 inches apart.
+When the seedlings are 6 inches (15 cm.) tall, thin the plants, spacing them 12 to 18 inches (31-46 cm.) apart.
 This is your first orach plant harvesting.
 Eat the tender thinned seedlings in a salad.
 In fact, orach is often an ingredient in the expensive microgreen mixes found at the grocers.

-As to harvesting orach plants, plants mature between 30-40 days but, as mentioned, you can begin harvesting orach plants at thinning.
-Use the leaves in salads, as garnishes, as a cooked green or stuff the leaves as you would grape leaves.
+As to harvesting orach plants, plants mature between 30 and 40 days but, as mentioned, you can begin harvesting orach plants at thinning.
+Use the leaves in salads, as garnishes, as a cooked green, or stuff the leaves as you would grape leaves.
 Add a leaf to rice to turn it pink and astound the family.
-Toss into pasta or into soup; in fact, there is a traditional Romanian soup made of orach rather akin to Greek avoglemono, which is made simply with orach, rice, onion, lemon and eggs.
+Toss into pasta or into soup; in fact, there is a traditional Romanian soup made of orach rather akin to Greek avoglemono, which is made simply with orach, rice, onion, lemon, and eggs.